Employee & Labor Relations Manager (Administrator I)/Human Resources California State University, San Bernardino

 First Review Deadline: This position will remain open until filled.
-Applications will be reviewed beginning, September 23, 2019.
+This recruitment has been extended.
+Applications will be reviewed beginning, January 30, 2020.

-California State University, San Bernardino (CSUSB) invites applications for the position of Manager, Leadership Development and Employee Enrichment.
-This position is an Administrator I in the Management Personnel Plan (MPP) and reports to the Director of Employee and Labor Relations, Administration & Finance Division.
+California State University, San Bernardino (CSUSB) invites applications for the position of Employee & Labor Relations Manager.
+This position is an Administrator I in the Management Personnel Plan (MPP) and reports to the Director of Employee and Labor Relations, Human Resources Department, in the Administration & Finance Division.

 Essential Duties & Responsibilities:

 In collaboration with the CSU Chancellor's Office and the campus Human Resources Office, the incumbent will serve as a consultant to managers, employees and others with labor and employee relations concerns.The incumbent will perform a wide variety of duties related to contract administration; grievance and arbitration issues; complaint investigations; and employee relations concerns including, but not limited to, providing definitive direction, interpretative guidance and support to colleges and administrative units on multiple collective bargaining agreements; policy and procedure compliance; and adherence to local, state and federal laws governing employment practices.
 May require the supervision and training of staff.